Slevinski/slevinski.github.io/series/the-science-of-sutton-signwriting/README.md

 For a new scientific collaborator, a clear path through the material is:

-1. **Language Without Sound presentation** for the main scientific argument
+1. **Language Without Sound slides** for the main scientific argument
 2. **Language Without Sound essay** for a careful written version
 3. **Language Without Sound evidence notes** for references, supporting evidence, and research depth
-4. **The Shape of Writing presentation** for the writing-theory extension
+4. **The Shape of Writing slides** for the writing-theory extension
 5. **The Shape of Writing essay** for the clearest written statement
 6. **The Shape of Writing technical notes** for alphabet, encoding, and structural detail
 7. **The Shape of Writing evidence notes** for references, scholarly framing, and open questions
+8. the Brazil bridge document and research program materials for empirical grounding and next-step study design
-8. later series entries as the scientific and infrastructural agenda expands
+9. later series entries as the scientific and infrastructural agenda expands

 ## Bridge Documents